-Indicator Title Approval of Accelerated Energy Roadmap by the Minister

-Definition Energy Roadmap developed and approved by Minister

-Ten Negotiated Pricing Agreements reached with Eskom and key

-industrial sectors

-Source of data Approved Submission

-Eskom NPA's

-Method of Calculation / Simple Count

-Assessment

-Assumptions Strong stakeholder participation will be required to develop the

-Roadmap which accelerates private-sector participation and diversifies

-the energy mix.

-Eskom willingness to sign new NPA's

-Disaggregation of N/A

-Beneficiaries (where

-applicable)

-Spatial Transformation The Roadmap will identify districts which could benefit from new sources

-(where applicable) of energy generation such as hydrogren, solar, wind.

-Desired performance Target met

-Indicator Responsibility DDG: Research

-DDG: ISID

-DDG: Sectors
+Indicator Title Approval of Accelerated Energy Roadmap by the Minister Definition Energy Roadmap developed and approved by Minister Ten Negotiated Pricing Agreements reached with Eskom and key industrial sectors Source of data Approved Submission Eskom NPA's Method of Calculation / Assessment Simple Count Assumptions Strong stakeholder participation will be required to develop the Roadmap which accelerates private-sector participation and diversifies the energy mix.
+Eskom willingness to sign new NPA's Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) The Roadmap will identify districts which could benefit from new sources of energy generation such as hydrogren, solar, wind.
+Desired performance Target met Indicator Responsibility DDG: Research DDG: ISID DDG: Sectors